 Read on to see how we determined the places around Miami that deserve a little bragging rights or maybe you're interested in the worst neighborhoods in Miami.

-- 10 Best Places To Live In Florida
+The 10 Best Neighborhoods To Live In Miami

-In order to rank the best neighborhoods in Miami, we had to determine what criteria defines a ‘best’.
+In order to rank the best neighborhoods in Miami, we had to determine what criteria defines a "best".

 - High incomes